leodeslf/leaf/Eloquent_JavaScript.md

 ### Grouping subexpressions

-- It's possible to group subexpressions with parentheses:
+It's possible to group subexpressions with parentheses:

 ```JavaScript
 console.log(/(he)+/.test('hehehe'));
 // --> true
 ```

-Note:
+The whole match is always the first element.

-- The whole match is always the first element.
+A group matched multiple times, will return only the last match.

-- A group matched multiple times, will return only the last match.
+Example:

 ```JavaScript
 console.log(/(\d)+/.exec('123'));